 Carnival Venezia

 Carnival Venezia is the largest Vista Class ship measuring 135,500 gross registered tons with the ability to carry 5,113 passengers at maximum capacity.
-Technically, however, Carnival says that she is part of their Venice Class, although the design is almost identical to the Vista Class.
+Technically, however, Carnival says she is part of their Venice Class, although the design is almost identical to the Vista Class.

 Carnival Panorama

 She stands out in that she is the only cruise ship to feature a Sky Zone trampoline park!
-You will also find other Vista Class and other Carnival favorites onboard, including the SkyRide suspended bike, WaterWorks, a ropes course, Guy's Burger Joint, and Alchemy Bar.
+You will also find other Vista Class and other Carnival favorites on board, including the SkyRide suspended bike, WaterWorks, a ropes course, Guy's Burger Joint, and Alchemy Bar.

-Most of Carnival Panorama's cruises are to the Mexican Riviera from Los Angeles (Long Beach), California; however, there are two special "Carnival Journeys" itineraries available in 2024:
+Carnival Panorama sails to the Mexican Riviera from Los Angeles (Long Beach), California.

 Carnival Horizon

-Compared to Carnival Panorama, Carnival Horizon's gross registered tonnage -- 133,500 -- is the same; however, the latter has a larger maximum passenger capacity of 5,101 guests.
+Compared to Carnival Panorama, Carnival Horizon's gross registered tonnage, 133,500, is the same; however, the latter has a larger maximum passenger capacity of 5,101 guests.

-She's only one year younger than Carnival Panorama, too, as she departed on her maiden voyage on April 2, 2018 from Barcelona, Spain.
+She's only one year younger than Carnival Panorama, too, as she departed on her maiden voyage on April 2, 2018, from Barcelona, Spain.

 Onboard, you will find an IMAX theatre, Punchliner Comedy Club, Cloud 9 Spa, and mini-golf, among many other activities and venues.